 Texas House aligns with Senate in passing total ban on THC products

-The Texas House gave its initial approval to a complete ban on consumable hemp-based products containing tetrahydrocannabinol (THC), the main intoxicating chemical in marijuana.
+The Texas House gave its final approval Thursday evening to a complete ban on consumable hemp-based products containing tetrahydrocannabinol (THC), the main intoxicating chemical in marijuana.
 The vote came after a two-and-a-half-hour debate Wednesday night that started as an effort to regulate the products, rather than prohibit them.

 The version of Senate Bill 3 that had emerged from a House committee was an extensive rewrite that aimed to regulate and tax THC-containing products instead of banning them outright.
 State Rep. Ken King (R-Canadian), chair of the House Committee on State Affairs, wrote the committee substitute, following a lengthy hearing in which many people testifying argued, and in some cases begged, for a product they had come to rely on to treat their or their loved ones' health conditions to remain legal.

-Note: This story has been updated to reflect the results of the final House vote on SB 3.